martonbognar/vcdvis/README.md

-# vcdvis 0.1
+# vcdvis

-Readme coming soon.
+Convert your value change dumps into TikZ figures or visualize them in ASCII.